Jvlse/0bCLK/README.md

  - All components are mounted on the top and soldered on the bottom
  - I used CR2032 battery cells
  - For orientation of the ISP:
-   - the square pad on the footprint is the RESET pin of the 6-pin ISP
+   - the square pad on the footprint is the VCC pin of the 6-pin ISP

 ![Alt text](KiCad/PCB.png "PCB")